-As a member of the Mechanics’ Institute, you have membership privileges at the Athenaeum Music & Arts Library (La Jolla), Charleston Library Society, Folio: The Seattle Athenaeum, Institute Library (New Haven), Lanier Library of North Carolina, Maine Charitable Mechanics Association, The Mercantile Library of Cincinnati, New York Society Library, Portsmouth Athenaeum, Redwood Library and Athenaeum, and Salem Athenaeum.
+Active members of the Mechanics’ Institute have reciprocal privileges at the Athenaeum Music & Arts Library (La Jolla), Anthenaeum of Philadelphia, Center for Fiction (Brooklyn), Charleston Library Society, Folio: The Seattle Athenaeum, Institute Library (New Haven), Lanier Library of North Carolina, Marshall Chess Club (New York City), Mechanics' Hall (Portland, ME), The Mercantile Library of Cincinnati, New York Society Library, Portsmouth Athenaeum, Providence Anthenaeum, Redwood Library and Athenaeum, The St. Louis Mercantile Library at the University of Missouri - St. Louis, and Salem Athenaeum.
 This includes use of their reading rooms and permission to browse the stacks.

 Membership Libraries